timcdlucas/translucent_interpretable_ML_review/translucent.md

 ### An overview of machine learning

-Before examining how machine learning models can be interpreted it is worth reviewing the tasks commonly performed and having an overview of the types of models used [@crisci2012review].
+Before examining how machine learning models can be interpreted it is worth reviewing the core tasks and type of models found in machine learning [@crisci2012review; @mltasks].
 There are three broad tasks in machine learning: i) supervised learning, ii) unsupervised learning and iii) reinforcement learning.
 i) Supervised learning is the archetypal modelling found in biology.
-The analyst has some response data and possibly done covariates and the task is to predict the response data.
+The analyst has some response data and possibly covariates and the task is to predict the response data.
 Therefore models such as generalised linear models, mixed effects models and time series modelling would come under supervised learning.
-If the response variable is continuous, supervised learning is referred to as regression; if the response is categorical, with over it more categories, the task is referred to as classification. ii) Unsupervised learning is the situation where the analyst only has covariates and wishes to group similar data points together, create a measure of how similar different datapoints are or create useful transformations of the covariates.
+If the response variable is continuous, supervised learning is referred to as regression; if the response is categorical, with two or more categories, the task is referred to as classification. ii) Unsupervised learning is the situation where the analyst only has covariates and wishes to group similar data points together, create a measure of how similar different datapoints are or create useful transformations of the covariates.
 There are many fewer situations where biologists use unsupervised learning.
 Phylogeny building is I've such task; the analyst takes genetic or phenotypic covariates and creates a a phylogeny that represents which data points are more or less similar.
 The other common, unsupervised analysis is principle component analysis; the analyst takes covariates (ignoring any response variables) and transforms them so that they are linearly independent. iii) Finally, reinforcement learning is similar to supervised learning in that the task is to predict a response variable.
 However, in reinforcement learning, the algorithm can collect new data as part of the learning process.
-This task is rare in biology but includes high profile machine learning achievements such as alpha go [@silver2016mastering]; the alpha go program played go against itself and in this way collected new data as part of the learning process.
+This task is rare in biology but includes high profile machine learning achievements such as alpha go [@silver2016mastering] where the program plays games against itself to collect new data.
 As supervised learning applies to the tasks most commonly encountered in biology it will be the focus of this review.
-However, there are many models within  supervised learning that differ greatly in how statistically and interpretable they are.
+However, there are many models within  supervised learning that differ greatly in how statistical and interpretable they are.

 <!--
 5. the range of supervised learning.